ngbp/ngbp/README.md

 success.
 So `ngBoilerplate` tries to follow best practices everywhere it can.
 These are:

-- Properly orchestated modules to encourage drag-and-drop component re-use.
+- Properly orchestrated modules to encourage drag-and-drop component re-use.
 - Tests exist alongside the component they are testing, no separate `test` directory required.
 The build process should be sophisticated enough to handle this.